frederic-perez/AmE-dictionary/data/dictionary.md

 __pull off__ _v_ :astonished: To achieve (something difficult or unexpected).
 __pull someone’s leg__ _idiom_ :two: To make a playful attempt to fool or deceive someone. _You’re pulling my leg._
 __pull strings__
 __pull teeth__ _idiom_ __1__ To do something that is especially difficult, tedious, or requires an extreme amount of effort; to do something in the most difficult or unpleasant way possible. _I’ve been pulling teeth trying to get my family members organized for this get together, but I think it will all be worth it!_ __2__ To make someone or something less powerful, potent, or effective.
-A noun or pronoun is used between "pull" and "teeth. _"Corporate lobbyists are trying to pull the new law’s teeth to give them greater leeway in the market._
+A noun or pronoun is used between “pull” and “teeth.” _Corporate lobbyists are trying to pull the new law’s teeth to give them greater leeway in the market._
 __pull your socks up__ _idiom_ To improve your work or behaviour.
 __pull__ _v_ _I can’t pull for someone else the same way._
-__pull-aside__ _n_ _It should not be considered a "meeting" or even a less formal, but official, "pull-aside."_
+__pull-aside__ _n_ _It should not be considered a “meeting” or even a less formal, but official, “pull-aside.”_
 __pullback__ _n_ :two::hammer:
 __pulled pork sandwich__
 __pulley__ _n_ :pencil2::mega: